 Cooking produces airborne grease that deposits on every surface in the kitchen.
 Cleaning products designed to cut that grease are often harsh enough to damage paint films.
 It’s a lose-lose cycle.

-What went wrong: Grease accumulates on latex-painted surfaces and bonds to the slightly porous paint film.
-Homeowners scrub with kitchen cleaners or degreasers to remove it.
-The cleaning products that are strong enough to cut the grease are also strong enough to damage the paint.
-Over time, you get dull patches, discoloration, and eventually adhesion failure where aggressive cleaning wore through the paint film.
+What went wrong: Grease accumulates on cabinet surfaces over time.
+Homeowners scrub with kitchen cleaners or degreasers to remove it, and cleaning products strong enough to cut the grease can also be strong enough to damage some finishes.
+Over time, you may see dull patches, discoloration, and eventually adhesion failure where aggressive cleaning wore through the finish.

 What To Do If Your Cabinets Are Already Peeling